nessaleal4/AmazonReviews_NLP/README.md

 - Add support for multi-language reviews
 - Extend with aspect-based sentiment analysis

-## License

-Free and public access data, no license requirements

 ## Acknowledgments

 - This project uses Sentence Transformers by UKPLab